-The Cardiovascular Surgery Advanced Projects Laboratory (CSV APL) at Nicklaus Children's Hospital is a world leader in the pioneering use of cutting-edge technology to support the delivery and transformation of healthcare.
-The program is one of the first in the U.S. to combine the use of holomedicine 3D visualization and advanced 3D printing of operable and dissectible models to support clinicians at Nicklaus Children's in planning complex surgeries, optimizing patient outcomes, and advancing medical education.
+The Cardiovascular Surgery Advanced Projects Laboratory (APL) at Nicklaus Children's Hospital is a world leader in the pioneering use of cutting-edge technology to support the delivery and transformation of healthcare.
+The program is one of the first in the U.S. to combine the use of holomedicine 3D visualization and advanced 3D printing of operable and dissectible models to support clinicians at Nicklaus Children's in planning complex operations, optimizing patient outcomes, and advancing medical education.

 Next Generation Innovation